 New Rule: What the Middle-East conflict needs is a good comedian-statesman-diplomat-therapist, like a Henry Kissinger but with better empathy skills.
 And more comedic talent.
 All right, maybe he's a poor start.

-The Palestinian issue is a huge bugaboo and, I would argue, prohibitive barrier to any steps toward reconciliation between the West and the Arab world.
-We all know it's exploited disproportionately by leaders in Arab countries.
-For instance, just yesterday, Iran's hardliner president stated that Israel's existence was an affront to Islam, put in place by the West to oppress Islamic states.
-Of course, the speech concluded with saying that Israel must be wiped off the map, and any Islamic state that negotiates with it thus recognizing its existence is committing treason.
-The name of the conference was "A world without Zionism.
-You have to give extremist Islamists credit: they don't beat around the bush.
 Two summers ago, the Egyptian "media" made real press by asserting that all terrorist attacks around the world were perpetrated by Zionists.
 I'm not kidding about this.
-This is an even more ludicrous extension of the idea, also popular in Egypt for a time, that Israel perpetrated the 9/11 attacks, or less extremely, knew about it days before the fact and failed to notify the U.S. Of course, every one of these allegations is untrue.
-The establishment of Israel, which was in effect granted by the British, was hardly more divisive than the arbitary apportionment of nation-state boundaries in an area of the world that has always been ruled by single empires.
+Of course this is really just manipulating definition.
+But it's also an even more ludicrous extension of the idea, also popular in Egypt for a time (and in the U.S. as well), that Israel perpetrated the 9/11 attacks - or less extremely, knew about it days before the fact and failed to notify the U.S. Of course, every one of these allegations is untrue.
+The establishment of Israel, which was in effect granted by the British, was hardly more divisive than the arbitrary division of nation-state boundaries in an area of the world that has always been a territory of the prevailing world empire.
 This should go without saying but, Israel is not an affront to Islam, any more than Arab nations are an affront to Judaism.
 Both arguments can be made from each respective religion's holy book, and this is just silly.
-The allegation that Israel was involved in carrying out the 9/11 attacks is an insult to the intelligence of Arabs everywhere, because not one piece of evidence exists to my knowledge supporting this assertion.
-I am aware of the rumor that Israeli diplomats left the country at a time that suspiciously preceded the attacks.
-This is probably bullshit, but even if it were true, it hardly suggests Israel undertook the attacks in the face of massive evidence to the contrary.
+The allegation that Israel (and only Israel) carried out the 9/11 attacks is an insult to the intelligence of Arabs everywhere.

 After this is accomplished, the Middle East and a few western countries ought to enter some serious therapy to work out these issues with the mysterious entity known as "The West."
 What is "The West" and what did it do?
 Is the West the victors of WWI and particpants in the Sykes-Picot agreement?
 Or is the British, who were assigned the Mandate of the area under that agreement and it is fair to say are fully responsible for granting the state of Israel existence?
 Is the West the United States, which tacitly supported all of these historical steps, and is currently by far Israel's biggest financial and political supporter?
 Maybe if we could figure out what "The West" is, and what it did, we could take steps to act constructively about it.
+Of course, the West is a real entity and it did do real things, but the point is people need to think in a little more complex way about these issues.

 There's more to say, but I'll have to say it later.